Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Equal-Opportunity Evil: The du Cronos Dynasty welcomes everyone, regardless of their gender, social status, race, or creed.
 As long as they initially acknowledge Freki as their Tribal Chief.

 Always Someone Better: He is this to Quincey Harrigan.
-When he faced off against Quincey, even though he had Yuuki—one of the V7D’s strongest members—on his side, and they hit him with a brutal knee-and-kick combo, it still wasn’t enough to take Freki down.
-In fact, he turned the tables, challenging Yuuki to join in and making it a 2-on-1 fight: one half of the V7D versus the Tribal Chief.
-At first, Freki struggled with Yuuki’s vampiric abilities, but he quickly figured out her fighting style and used it against her.
-He ended up pinning both Yuuki and Quincey at the same time, all while staring coldly into the eyes of Nicoletta and Medea, who were watching ringside.
+When he went up against Quincey, even with Yuuki (one of V7D’s heavy hitters—backing him up, and even after they nailed Freki with a nasty knee-and-kick combo, the guy still wouldn’t go down.
+Instead, he flipped the script, calling Yuuki in to make it a full-on 2-on-1 brawl—half of V7D versus the Tribal Chief.
+At first, Freki had a rough time dealing with Yuuki’s vampiric tricks, but it didn’t take him long to pick up on her style—or, honestly, her lack of one—and turn it against her.
+By the end of it, he had both Yuuki and Quincey pinned at the same time, barely breaking a sweat, all while locking eyes with Nicoletta and Medea, who were watching from ringside.

-- On the other hand, Medea, as Seraphim, is this to Freki.
-Despite Freki's expertise in technique, drawn from his deep understanding of wolf nature and extensive training as a warrior and hunter, he falls short in comparison to Seraphim in nearly every other aspect.
-Whether it's speed, where he barely keeps up, or strength, where he's outmatched, Seraphim stands as the stronger contender.
-Even Freki's transformations into a werewolf or his full wolf form can't bridge the gap in power.
+- On the other hand, Medea with full access to the chthonic core, is this to Freki.
+Despite Freki's expertise in technique, drawn from his deep understanding of wolf nature and extensive training as a warrior and hunter, he falls short in comparison to Medea in nearly every other aspect.
+Whether it's speed, where he barely keeps up, or magical power, where he's outmatched, Medea stands as the mightier contender.
+Freki's wolf form is able to temporarily bridge the gap in power, though.

 - Strategically, Freki’s ability to use deception, gaslighting, emotional manipulation, and propaganda to suppress resistance and maintain control over his allies made him a far more effective leader than Anthony’s rule by fear.
 Under Anthony and Akane, most followers, were driven more by terror—especially of a repeat of the Southern Realm’s burning—than genuine loyalty.
 Freki, on the other hand, created a web of economic control and misplaced allegiance, making it nearly impossible for the V7D to recruit trustworthy allies against him.
 Not that Anthony minds this in the slightest.
 In fact, he’d be disappointed if Freki didn’t outperform him as the head of the Dynasty.
 To Anthony, anything less would feel like a failure in how he raised Freki.